gather-data/gather-public/content/docs/setting-up.md

 category: Getting Started
 published: true
 ---

-This article will help you set up and configure Connections, Views, Modules and Magic Actions as well inviting your team members.
-Set up should only take about 15 minutes for connections and most automations will take only 5 minutes each but some could take longer.
+This article will help you set up and configure integrations, Views, Modules and Magic Actions as well inviting your team members.
+Set up should only take about 15 minutes for integrations and most automations will take only 5 minutes each but some could take longer.

 You might need a developer to help with set up.
 Don't worry - this is the only stage where they would need to be involved and we will cover everything they need to know.